kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 ## When Your Path Changes

-Ironically, my own "what I want" has changed dramatically over time.
+Ironically, my 'what I want' has changed dramatically over time.
 While having a direction is important, sometimes the best opportunities come when you allow yourself to pivot.
 I'm not a cinematographer.
 What happened?